 For our Hocus Pocus movie night, I took inspiration from one of the film’s most iconic symbols, the black flame candle.
 To go along with our EDIBLE (yes, you read that right—they’re cake balls!) candles, I also made Thackery Binx black cat cookies and a glowing green witch’s brew punch to wash it down.

 Hocus Pocus airs tonight at 8:50pm (PST) on FreeForm.
-But don’t worry if you miss it, check out the 31 Nights of Halloween full schedule to see when you can catch it again!
+But don’t worry if you miss it, check out the 31 Nights of Halloween full schedule to see when you can catch it again and plan your own Hocus Pocus movie night!

 Edible Black Flame Candles